rutgerkok/Pokkit/README.md

 ## Pull requests
 Contributions are always welcome.
 If you have any questions, feel free to send me an e-mail (address is on my Github profile).

+## License
+License is MIT, except for some file that were derived from the Bukkit project.
+See the [license][] file for details.

+[license]: ./LICENSE.md